thatguyintech/100-day-coding-challenge/day8/README.md

 and stop freezing up when I'm sensing some friction in my thought process and 2) this was a really good review of linearization.

+Also, I'm currently not accounting for edge cases like when I have letters that I don't know where to place in the order.
+Currently I just tack them onto the end of the alphabet.
+If I wanted to make this a little more useful, instead of just tacking it on, I'd output a separate set of unclassified letters.